BPLIM/Workshops/ExternalServer/External_Server_Manual.md

 8. Session if frozen

-  - Go to NoMachine first screen and double click in the following icon
+  - Go to NoMachine first screen and double click on the following icon

   ![](./media/logout1.png){width="3in"}